peteroupc/peteroupc.github.io/randmisc.md

 [^83]: Keane,  M.  S.,  and  O'Brien,  G.  L., "A Bernoulli factory", _ACM Transactions on Modeling and Computer Simulation_ 4(2), 1994.

 [^84]: Lee, A., Doucet, A. and Łatuszyński, K., 2014. "[**Perfect simulation using atomic regeneration with application to Sequential Monte Carlo**](https://arxiv.org/abs/1407.5770v1)", arXiv:1407.5770v1  [stat.CO].

+[^85]: Hans-J. Boehm.
+1987.
+Constructive Real Interpretation of Numerical Programs.
+In Proceedings of the SIGPLAN ’87 Symposium on Interpreters and Interpretive Techniques.
+214-221

+[^86]: Boehm, Hans-J. "Towards an API for the real numbers."
+In Proceedings of the 41st ACM SIGPLAN Conference on Programming Language Design and Implementation, pp. 562-576.
+2020.

 <a id=License></a>
 ## License